wisscot/LaoJi/The Tools of The Trade/git.md

   git tag versionX <node_hash> : add a tag to a node \
   git describe <node_hash> : show how far from latest tag

-  `git rm -r --cached <directory>` remove directory from git tracking, for directory added to .gitignore.
-Physical file will not be deleted.
-  `git rm --cached <file>` remove file from git tracking.

 ## Use Cases